yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_postgresql_user.md

 * `idle_in_transaction_session_timeout` - Sets the maximum allowed idle time (in milliseconds) between queries, when in a transaction.
 Value of 0 (default) disables the timeout.
 Integer.

 * `statement_timeout` - The maximum time (in milliseconds) to wait for statement.
 Value of 0 (default) disables the timeout.
 Integer

+The `connection_manager` block supports:

+* `connection_id` - ID of Connection Manager connection.
+Filled in by the server automatically.
+String.